Heinrichs Skuja

 Heinrichs Leonhards Skuja (Heinrihs Skuja; 8 September 1892 – 19 July 1972) was a Latvian phycologist active in the 20th century.
-He is considered one of the world's most outstanding phycologists and protistologists of his time.
+He is considered an outstanding phycologist and protistologist of his time.

-Skuja was actively involved in the study of Latvian algae since 1924, and continued researching algal systematics and ecology in Uppsala, Sweden, after 1944.
+Skuja was actively involved in the study of Latvian algae beginning in 1924.
+After escaping to Sweden in 1944 near the end of World War II, he continued researching algal systematics and ecology in Uppsala.
 He received several academic awards from both countries for his contributions to phycology.
-Due to his extensive knowledge on algae, he received samples from scientific expeditions around the world to be identified by him.
+Due to his extensive knowledge of algae, he received samples from scientific expeditions around the world to be identified by him.
 He described thousands of new taxa and published over 70 papers and monographs that were accompanied by his own scientific illustrations.
 In his private life, he invested time in art and music, and was well-regarded by his friends and colleagues.

-Life
+Biography

 Early years

 Heinrichs Leonhards Skuja was born on 8 September 1892 in Majori, Jūrmala, near Riga in Latvia, into a family of carpenters.
 During his youth, he lived close to the coast and developed an early interest in travel and nature, particularly aquatic plants and animals.
 His first schooling was at a charity school.
-After graduating, he spent a year traveling by sailboat across the seas, including long trips in the West Indies and along the North American coast, reaching as far as Mexico.
-These travels intensified his interest for aquatic life.
+After graduating, he spent a year traveling by sailboat across the seas, including long trips in the West Indies and along the North American coast.
+These travels intensified his interest in aquatic life.
 He returned to Latvia in 1910, where he attended evening classes at a secondary school in Riga.
-He finished school in 1912 and went on a long trip by foot, traveling through parts of Sweden, Holland and Germany.
+He finished school in 1912 and went on a long trip by foot, traveling through parts of Sweden, the Netherlands, and Germany.

-When the First World War began, his family moved to Baku, in the Caucasus region, where he worked as a draftsman and was engaged in floristic studies on the Apsheron Peninsula.
-He returned to Latvia in 1920 and was drafted into the army, where he worked as a draftsman in the technical department of the Army Commander-in-Chief's Headquarters until 1922, when he was demobilized.
+When the First World War began, his family moved to Baku, in the Caucasus region, where he served as a draftsman and engaged in floristic studies on the Apsheron Peninsula.
+He returned to Latvia in 1920 and was drafted into the army, where he was a draftsman in the technical department of the Army Commander-in-Chief's Headquarters until 1922, when he was demobilized.